genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 To **upsert** records, create a .csv file of the records that need to be modified or inserted, including the key value and the relevant values for each record.
 Then use SendIt with the `-u` flag to specify the key that identifies the original record from each row in the csv file.

+The following example:

-The following example looks for a file called **FUND.csv** by default.
-It looks through the table FUND, compares each record in the table with the record that has the same ID in the csv file.
-For these, it applies any changes in the csv record to the record in the table.
-For any record in the csv file that has no matching ID in the table, the record is inserted into the Fund table.
+- looks for a file called **FUND.csv** by default
+- for each record in the FUND table that has a matching ID in the csv, it applies the csv changes to the table
+- for any record in the csv file that has no matching ID in the FUND table, the record is inserted into the table

 ```bash
 SendIt -t FUND -u FUND_BY_ID